open-cluster-management-io/policy-collection/deploy/README.md

                                 (Default name: "demo-stable-policies")
 ```

-# `remove.sh`
+## Remove resources

-## Find and remove resources from Red Hat Advanced Cluster Management created via `deploy.sh`
+Find and remove resources that are created with the `deploy.sh` script from Red Hat Advanced Cluster Management.
+You must meet the following prerequisites before you remove resources with the `remove.sh` script:

+- `oc` or `kubectl` CLI must point to the cluster in which you want to remove resources.
+- Verify that Channel and Subscription were deployed using the `deploy.sh` script.
+Channel and Subscription must match the pattern for `<prefix>-chan` and `<prefix>-sub)`.

+View the following example on how to use the script:

 ```
-Prerequisites:
- - oc or kubectl CLI should be pointing to the cluster to remove from
- - Channel and Subscription should have been deployed using the deploy.sh script (or match the pattern <prefix>-chan and <prefix>-sub)

 Usage:
   ./remove.sh [-n <namespace>] [-a|--name <resource-name>]